Arboriculturists positively impact the countryside and green spaces of towns and cities by protecting and caring for trees

 - There is frequent travel within the working day with occasional overnight absence from home.

-A degree is not essential, but without one you would need to have successfully completed several of the NPTC assessment units and have around three years' experience.
+A degree is not essential, but without one you'll need to have successfully completed several of the City & Guilds NPTC assessment units and have around three years' experience.